 Fuck that for a barrel of biscuits.
 Yeah, sue me: this is something you ‘don’t not need’ or whatever.
 Anyway, it goes hand-in-hand with the whole not-needing-to-be-formal thing.

-Yes, a lot of businesses do have a lot these things.
-But if you want to start an online business — like the type I run — then I can guarantee you don’t need ’em.
+Yes, a lot of freelance writers do have a lot these things.
+But you don’t need them, and you definitely don’t need them in the beginning.
 And not having them is a shitty excuse for not getting started.